openshift-examples/web/content/networking/network-policy-ovs.md

-# Network Policy with OVS - DRAFT
+# Network Policy with OVS

 ## ToDo